 Hello!
 Thanks so much for visiting my website.
-I’m Nicky, a Johannesburg-based photographer, content producer, product developer and curator behind Delicious Monster.
+I’m Nicky, a Johannesburg-based photographer, content producer, product developer/producer and curator behind Delicious Monster.
 DM has gone through a lot of changes over the past few years, especially since March 2020 (thanks to a certain Pandemic), and has evolved from a blog into a business.

 My goal for Delicious Monster is to establish it as a brand with multiple portfolios, always keeping food & lifestyle at its core.
 I want to collaborate with like-minded brands, creating authentic content which can be shared with my community.

 I will never work with a brand that doesn’t share the same values as me, and I won’t ever mention a brand or product which I wouldn’t necessarily use in my everyday life.
 Creating genuine content is something I take very seriously!
 You might see me sharing stuff which isn’t sponsored, but that’s because if I find something I love then it’s only natural for me to share it with others.
 Helping local brands and businesses grow is also important.

 I began blogging in 2015 when I moved to Shanghai and started a blog called Lotuses+Lanehouses, where I shared stories about expat life, as well as recipes and a few travel guides.

 In late 2017 I left my job as Director of Content at cooking app developer, SideChef, and decided to start freelancing full-time.
 It was a scary transition for me because I was also going through a lot of personal changes in my then relationship, and my time living in China was coming to an end.
 This was the ultimate reason why I decided to rebrand to Delicious Monster and allow it to become something far more general and not tied specifically to living in China.